MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-domains.md

 ### Design patterns for source-aligned, redelivery, and consumer-aligned domains

-There are different patterns based on the creation, consumption, or redelivery of data when you map your domains.
-For your architecture, design templates that support your domains are based on their specific characteristics.
+When you map your domains, you can choose a pattern based on the creation, consumption, or redelivery of your data.
+For your architecture, you can design templates that support your domains based on the domain's specific characteristics.

 #### Source system-aligned domains